-Similar cooperation can be found in a number of Stabilisation and Association Agreements (SAAs).81 Thus, in the EU-Serbia SAA Article 10 provides for "an increasing convergence of positions of the Parties on international issues, including CFSP issues, also through the exchange of information as appropriate, and, in particular, on those issues likely to have substantial effects on the Parties" as well as "common views on security and stability in Europe, including cooperation in the areas covered by the CFSP of the European Union."82 In general, candidate countries - which basically are almost all countries that have signed an SAA - are invited to join Gymnich meetings and participate as observers in the PSC.
+Similar cooperation can be found in a number of Stabilisation and Association Agreements (SAAs).85 Thus, in the EU-Serbia SAA Article 10 provides for "an increasing convergence of positions of the Parties on international issues, including CFSP issues, also through the exchange of information as appropriate, and, in particular, on those issues likely to have substantial effects on the Parties" as well as "common views on security and stability in Europe, including cooperation in the areas covered by the CFSP of the European Union."86 In general, candidate countries - which basically are almost all countries that have signed an SAA - are invited to join Gymnich meetings and participate as observers in the PSC.

 More generally, the EU has gained experience with third country participation in CFSP through its European Neighbourhood Policy (ENP).
 As the agreements are all tailored made, they do not all deal with foreign policy issues in the same manner.
 An example can be found in the EU Georgia Action Plan, which - as 'Priority area 7' - mentions the goal to "Enhance EU-Georgia cooperation on Common Foreign and Security Policy, including European Security and Defence Policy.
-Georgia may be invited, on a case by case basis, to align itself with EU positions on regional and international issues."83 b.
-Third country participation in CSDP
+Georgia may be invited, on a case by case basis, to align itself with EU positions on regional and international issues."87

 Similar notions may be found in so-called Framework Agreements.
-Thus, Article 3 of the 2017 Agreement with Australia provided for political dialogues and cooperation in the area of foreign policy.84 Similar provision can also be found in the Strategic Partnership Agreement with Canada, that was negotiated alongside CETA.85
+Thus, Article 3 of the 2017 Agreement with Australia provided for political dialogues and cooperation in the area of foreign policy.88 Similar provision can also be found in